milanaryal/milanaryal.github.io/_posts/2015/2015-06-28-the-best-free-dns-hosting-service-providers.md

 ### [Namecheap](https://www.namecheap.com/domains/freedns.aspx)

-A highly reputable domain registrar Namecheap offers free Dynamic DNS hosting package, you don't even have to register your domain with them (though we use them for domain registration!)
+A highly reputable domain registrar Namecheap offers free DNS hosting package, you don't even have to register your domain with them (though we use them for domain registration!)

 ### [CloudFlare](https://www.cloudflare.com/dns)

-Although CloudFlare isn't really advertised or known for being a DNS hosting service, but it completely offers free DNS hosting with unlimited domains.
+Although CloudFlare isn't really advertised or known for being a DNS hosting service provider, but it completely offers free DNS hosting with unlimited domains.
 No premium charges unless you get into some of their advanced CDN features.

 ### [BuddyNS](http://www.buddyns.com/)